limaleomenezes/dotfiles/README.md

 Actions recommendaded:

-- When creating a user add to group `video`.
+- When creating a user add to groups `video docker`.
 - When editing `visudo` add `Defaults !tty_tickets`.

 ## arch-chroot